pktippa/learning/computer_science/programming_languages/clientJS/ReactJS/React_README.md

 When you want to aggregate data from multiple children or to have two child components communicate with each other, move the state upwards so that it lives in the parent component.
 The parent can then pass the state back down to the children via props, so that the child components are always in sync with each other and with the parent.

 Component `state` is private we cannot update the Parent component `state` directly from the child component, the usual pattern is pass down a function from Parent to Child component that gets called to invoke it on action of child component.
 We call components like this controlled components.

+Don't use state at all to build this static version

+Is it passed in from a parent via props?
+If so, it probably isn’t state.

+Does it remain unchanged over time?
+If so, it probably isn’t state.

+Can you compute it based on any other state or props in your component?
+If so, it isn’t state.

 # Constructor